yunqing-me/WatermarkDM/README.md

 This `string2img` environment will help you embed the predefined binary watermark string to the training data.

+## Preparing Datasets
+We follow [EDM](https://github.com/NVlabs/edm) to test our models on four datasets.

+## Embedding binary watermark string in training data

 ## Environment-2
 A suitable conda environment named `edm` can be created and activated with: